mtumilowicz/java12-fundamentals-hash-map-implementation-workshop/README.md

 # java 8 HashMap
 ## implementation overview
-1. signed left shift operator `<<` shifts a bit pattern to the left
+1. signed left shift operator `<<`
+    * shifts a bit pattern to the left
+    * used in counting power of two
     * e.g. `1 << 4 = 16`
-1.  an unsigned right shift operator `>>>`: left operands value is moved right by the number of bits specified by the right operand and shifted values are filled up with zeros
+1.  an unsigned right shift operator `>>>`
+    * shifts a bit pattern to the right regardless sign
     * e.g. `A = 60 = 0011 1100` => `A >>> 2 = 0000 1111` and `0000 1111 = 15`
 1. `transient Node<K,V>[] table;`
     * `HashMap` uses `writeObject` and `readObject` to implement custom serialization rather than just letting its field be serialized normally
-    * it writes the number of buckets, the total size and each of the entries to the stream and rebuilds itself from those fields when deserialized
+    * it writes the number of buckets and entries to the stream and rebuilds itself from those fields when deserialized
     * table itself is simply unnecessary in the serial form
 1. hash function
     ```